Online Residency Form

 - Utility bills and proof of 12 consecutive months of payments

 - Benefit histories from Florida agencies or public assistance programs

 - State, federal, or court documents evidencing legal ties to Florida

 Please note: All residency reclassification requests are subject to Florida Statute 1009.21 and State Board of Education Rule 6A-10.044 which was adopted by the Florida Board of Governors on September 6, 2006.

 - Complete and submit a Residency Reclassification Form at least one month prior to the term you wish to be reclassified and no later than the end of the fourth day of classes.
 This is a firm deadline as this is when financial aid is disbursed and tuition and fees are due.
 Since each residency reclassification request and residency declaration is individually reviewed, it is in your best interest to submit the forms and required documentation as soon as possible.
 Additional documentation and verification may be required to prove your claim of Florida residency for tuition purposes, so the earlier you begin the process, the better.

-- When the residency reclassification request arrives in the Registrar's Office, it is individually reviewed and a residency determination is made.
+- When the residency reclassification request arrives in the Office of Admissions, it is individually reviewed and a residency determination is made.
 This determination will be emailed to you as soon as it is made.
 If the forms are incomplete, or if additional documentation is required, you will be notified by email as to what must be done to complete the residency determination process.